coolxv/cpp-stub/README.md

 - Can't stub pure virtual functions, pure virtual functions have no address
 - The normal internal function declared by static cannot be stub, and the internal function address is not visible (addr_any.h can be used to get the address)

+**Test double**
+- Dummy objects are passed around but never actually used.
+Usually they are just used to fill parameter lists.
+- Fake objects actually have working implementations, but usually take some shortcut which makes them not suitable for production (an InMemoryTestDatabase is a good example).
+- Spy are stubs that also record some information based on how they were called.
+One form of this might be an email service that records how many messages it was sent.
+- Mock are pre-programmed with expectations which form a specification of the calls they are expected to receive.
+They can throw an exception if they receive a call they don't expect and are checked during verification to ensure they got all the calls they were expecting.
+- Stub provide canned answers to calls made during the test, usually not responding at all to anything outside what's programmed in for the test.

 **Unit test framework**
 - gtest、gmock https://github.com/google/googletest